 The first suicide doors I ever did were on a 1971 Porsche 914 and I used hinges from a Chevy Chevette – I used the left hinges on the right and vice versa, and turned the hinges upside down.
 It worked pretty well.

-But if you are handy with a cutting wheel and welder, you can tackle the job yourself with one of the many suicide door hinge kits and bear claw latch kits available today.
+But if you are handy with a cutting wheel and welder, you can tackle the job yourself with one of the many suicide door hinge kits and bear claw latch kits available today, example kits appear below.

 1958 Chevrolet Truck – Suicide Door Hinge Install Example